 1 Phone must support bands on CDMA.

-The good news for those bringing their own phones to one of these networks is that there's a good chance, if it was bought in the past couple of years, that it will just work.
+The good news for those bringing their own phones to one of these networks is that there's a good chance if it was bought in the past few years, that it will just work.
 All that you need is a SIM card and service from the new provider and you should be good to go.

-That's because T-Mobile uses a combination of 3G and 4G LTE technologies that have been widely adopted throughout the world, and most phones today, from the Google Pixel to the Galaxy S7, OnePlus 3T and many others, will just work on an MVNO that runs on the T-Mobile network.
+That's because T-Mobile uses a combination of 3G and 4G LTE technologies that have been widely adopted throughout the world, and most phones today, from the Google Pixel to the Galaxy S20, OnePlus 8 and many others, will just work on an MVNO that runs on the T-Mobile network.

 To make sure it will work, though, you have to verify your phone supports the following bands: